 TAWESO: Tanzania Animal Welfare Society

-Training schoolchildren, donkey operators and owners in basic donkey care and proper working conditions.
+Training schoolchildren, donkey operators and owners in basic donkey care and proper working conditions for animals.